What’s the difference between Pool Rx and pool ionizers? Which one is best for you? Read on.

 Solar Pool Ionizer Benefits

-• Can test for copper and remove system from the water if level is too high
+- Can test for copper and remove the system from the water if the level is too high

 Solar Pool Ionizer Drawbacks

-• Hard to maintain the mineral levels recommended by EPA
+- It is hard to maintain the mineral levels recommended by the EPA

 Inline Pool Ionizer Pros and Cons